gahoccode/docs/vnstock/financial_statements.md

 Each of the above methods provides financial data as a structured pandas DataFrame, allowing for easy visualization and analysis in Python.

 # Apply to MultiIndex DataFrame

+Flatten the multiindex ratios dataframe by this method:
 ```python
 flattened_df = flatten_hierarchical_index(
     ratios,  # multi-index df